 Tips to Keep Your Pet Safe This Fourth of July

-As the country recovers from the COVID-19 pandemic, many people are planning on celebrating this year’s Fourth of July in a way that they could not in 2020.
-While the Fourth of July is a fun holiday that presents the opportunity to spend time with family and friends, it could be a frightening for your pets.
+As the Fourth of July approaches, many families are preparing to celebrate with booming fireworks, firecrackers and sparklers, however our furry friends don’t always enjoy the noise associated with these types of festivities.
+While the Fourth of July is a fun holiday that presents the opportunity to spend time with family and friends, it could be a very frightening for your pets.
 If you plan on bringing a pet around the celebrations this year, it is critical to know how to keep your pets safe during the festivities.

 Many people fail to consider how stressful fireworks can be for pets.
 Unfamiliar groups of people and hot weather can also present difficulty for pets.
-The American Humane Society even reports that July 5th is the busiest day of the year for animal shelters because countless pets get lost or run away.
+It is reported that July 5th is the busiest day of the year for animal shelters because countless pets get lost or run away.
 In the hopes of keeping your pet safe this holiday season, this article reviews some safety tips that you can follow on how to keep your pet safe during the July fourth festivities.

 Keep Your Pet Indoors During Fireworks